The 2021 Guide to Cannabis Payment Processing Solutions

 Takeaway: Regulations are changing

-How to get started with cannabis debit card processing
+How to get started with point of banking processing

 Dispensary owners and managers are looking for ways to streamline business, grow profits, and satisfy customers.
-The answer is in cannabis payments, specifically cashless ATM or debit card processing.
+The answer is in cannabis payments, specifically point of banking.

-A debit system gives you the most flexibility to adapt as the market changes.
-In fact, that’s exactly how we’ve designed our cannabis payment processing solution.
+This gives you the most flexibility to adapt as the market changes.
+In fact, that's how we've built our solution.

 Disclaimer: Flowhub is not in any manner providing legal services or legal advice.
 You are solely responsible for consulting with legal counsel to ensure your business complies with all applicable laws, and we recommend you do so.